Take good care.

 As we establish our farm business, it has consistently been a mission of ours to prioritize the health of our land and its natural ecosystem.
 We have established riparian buffers, planted thousands of native tree species to restore stream habitat, built livestock exclusion fencing, and worked with an ecologist from Vermont Land Trust to install instream wood additions along a major stream.

 Enrollment in federal conservation programs, as well as our organic certification process, holds us accountable to measurable outcomes.
-However, we assess our progress also by knowing our land as well as we can.
+However, we assess our progress also by knowing and monitoring our land as well as we can.
 We walk through fields and notice what species of grass and forbs we have, we hear songbirds and wildlife and watch the native populations of deer and bobolink.
 We show our kids how to track mammals in the winter and catch frogs from the stream in summer.
 The way that we care for this land and for our community is our most important work, and our legacy.